-POLICY 5.01 1 2 3 STUDENT ASSIGNMENT 4 1.
-General Criteria All students in Palm Beach County schools shall be assigned annually to the 5 a. school which they are to attend under the authority of the Board and by 6 7 direction of the Superintendent.
-8 b.
-Students shall be assigned to schools based on residence of the 9 student/parent/guardian as stated below, within the attendance boundaries 10 which have been established by the Board in a manner which maintains a 11 unitary school system consistent with Policy 1.04.
-12 i.
+- a.
+All students in Palm Beach County schools shall be assigned annually to the school which they are to attend under the authority of the Board and by direction of the Superintendent. - b.
+Students shall be assigned to schools based on residence of the student/parent/guardian as stated below, within the attendance boundaries which have been established by the Board in a manner which maintains a unitary school system consistent with Policy 1.04. - i.
 The residence of a minor student shall be the domicile of his/her parent, as defined in Fla.
-Stat. § 1000.21(5) (which includes a legal 13 14 guardian), and which may involve, if a dispute exists, the primary 15 residential custody shown by an applicable court decision or order.
-16 The residence of a student who is married or above the age of majority shall be his/her domicile.
-17 18 ii.
-The Superintendent/Designee may, in unique and hardship cases, 19 determine residence based upon approval of the use of a notarized statement executed by the parent or legal guardian granting a 20 general power of attorney and general custody of a student to a 21 resident of Palm Beach County.
-22 23 When attendance boundaries are changed, elementary and secondary C. 24 students with one (1) year remaining in their present school will have the 25 option of remaining at that school, but.
-This shall not automatically entitle 26 the student to District transportation.
-When considering attendance boundary 27 adjustments, the Board, by its own discretion, may extend this option to other 28 students with more than one (1) year remaining, so long as the extension is 29 in conformance with the attendance zone criteria in section (2) below.
-30 d.
+Stat. § 1000.21(5) (which includes a legal guardian), and which may involve, if a dispute exists, the primary residential custody shown by an applicable court decision or order.
+The residence of a student who is married or above the age of majority shall be his/her domicile. - ii.
+The Superintendent/Designee may, in unique and hardship cases, determine residence based upon approval of the use of a notarized statement executed by the parent or legal guardian granting a general power of attorney and general custody of a student to a resident of Palm Beach County consistent with Policy 5.011. - c.
+When attendance boundaries are changed, elementary and secondary students with one (1) year remaining in their present school will have the option of remaining at that school, but this shall not automatically entitle the student to District transportation.
+When considering attendance boundary adjustments, the Board, by its own discretion, may extend this option to other students with more than one (1) year remaining, so long as the extension is in conformance with the attendance zone criteria in section (2) below.
+Boundary changes that affect limited grade levels of specified SAC zones over a multi year period may require a transportation cost analysis by the District Transportation Department to determine the feasibility of transportation routes and cost implications.
+Grade levels of students may be assigned annually, with or without transportation, to the school which they are to attend under the authority of the Board and by direction of the Superintendent. - d.
 Alternative methods of student assignment, such as choice enrollment, administrative reassignments as set forth in Policy 5.015, and/or program decisions (magnet, gifted, ESE), will supersede provisions for student assignment in this policy to the extent they are inconsistent with the attendance zone criteria.

-35 2.
-Attendance Zone Criteria
+2. Attendance Zone Criteria